ksu-cs-textbooks/cc410/content/y-milestones/old/spring2023/08-orders-combos.md

 ###### Panel Factory

-`sfsubs.gui.PanelFactory` - a class that implements the **Factory Method Pattern** to return an instance of a GUI panel for a given entree, side, or drink.
+`gamegrub.gui.PanelFactory` - a class that implements the **Factory Method Pattern** to return an instance of a GUI panel for a given entree, side, or drink.
 * It should include one public **static** method that is overloaded to accept two different sets of parameters:
   * **get panel(String name, `PrimaryWindow` parent)** should accept the name of a menu item item as a string, and return a panel that represents a new instance of that item, with the `parent` GUI element as its parent.
 You should be able to directly feed an action command from a button click in the GUI directly to this method and get the appropriate panel.
 If the `name` is not recognized, an exception should be thrown.
   * **get panel(`Item` item, `PrimaryWindow` parent)** should accept an instance of an `Item` and return a panel that represents that item, with the `parent` GUI element as its parent.
 If the `item` is not recognized, an exception should be thrown.